 Logo of the National Police Accountability Project

-The National Police Accountability (NPAP) is a project of the National Lawyers Guild, which was founded in 1937 as the first racially integrated national bar association.
+Founded in January of 1999, the National Police Accountability Project (NPAP) is a non-profit membership organization made up of plaintiff's lawyers, law students and legal workers dedicated to ending police abuse of authority.
+THe NPAP is part of the National Lawyers Guild (NLG) which was founded in 1937 as the first racially integrated national bar association.

 Civil rights lawyers working with the National Police Accountability Project specfically handle issues of police misconduct, including false arrest, police brutality, excessive force and cruel and unusual punishment.